ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 This module does *not* manage the software repositories needed to automatically install the mod-pagespeed-stable package.
 The module does however require that the package be installed, or be installable using the system's default package provider.
-You should ensure that this pre-requisite is met or declaring `apache::mod::pagespeed` will cause the puppet run to fail.
+You should ensure that this pre-requisite is met or declaring `apache::mod::pagespeed` causes the Puppet run to fail.

 These are the defaults: